How to Incorporate Must-Have Action Verbs for Teacher Resumes

 Crafting your teacher resume requires you to believe in yourself and draw attention to your accomplishments ― something that doesn't come naturally to everyone.
 But to manage a classroom and teach your students, you'll need confidence.
 The confidence that you bring to your resume will be apparent to employers and hiring managers.
 If you want an employer to believe you're the ideal candidate for the position, you need to use language that shows you're both friendly and self-assured.

 But a great teaching job may not be the only benefit.
 Research shows taking the time to write expressively about yourself can also boost your mood.
 Brainstorming your strengths and accomplishments can give you a better idea of what you have to offer an employer, which you should also highlight when learning how to write a cover letter.
 Writing your resume is also excellent prep for the interview, which you'll be sure to land with a resume that features action-oriented buzzwords for teachers.

 Use our Resume Builder to put together a resume that's free of errors, as well as professionally designed and packed with action verbs.
 As you review your finished resume, look for ways to strengthen your verbs to show evidence of your accomplishments and passion for teaching.

 Ready to write your cover letter?
-You’ll definitely need one to go along with each and every resume you create for a particular teaching job.
-Our Cover Letter Templates will help you draw on your experience to create an engaging introduction that puts your perfect teaching job in reach.
+You'll definitely need one to go along with each and every resume you create for a particular teaching job.
+Our Cover Letter Builder will help you draw on your experience to create an engaging introduction that puts your perfect teaching job in reach.